AndrewKeig/express-validation/README.md

   - `context`, grants Joi access to the request object.
 This allows you to:
       - reference other parts of the request in your validations, see [Joi.ref](https://hapi.dev/family/joi/api/?v=17.1.0#refkey-options)
       - specify default values, see [Joi.default](https://hapi.dev/module/joi/api/#anydefaultvalue)
+      - will also cast values, e.g. strings to integer
     - default { context: false }
   - `statusCode`, defaults to `400`, this will also set the error message via nodes [status codes](https://nodejs.org/api/http.html#http_http_status_codes)
     - default { statusCode: 400 }